sudjeev/KA-app/README.md

 <b>exactInfection:</b> This function guarantees that the exact percentage of users that we want to infect will be infected.
 This is done by:

 1. First, seeing how close we can get to our desired percentage by only totally infecting full components.
-Once we reach the point where infecting another full component will exceed our desired percentage; we stop and move to step 2.
+Once we reach the point where infecting another full component will exceed our desired percentage, we stop and move to step 2.
 2. Next, all uninfected nodes are put into a PriorityQueue which sorts nodes by the number of edges they have (fewest edges                  first).
 Finally we simply dequeue and infect as many nodes as we need to reach our desired percentage.

 The benefit of exactInfection is that we are guaranteed to infect the desired number of users.
 The tradeoff is that some of the infected users may be in a component with users on a different version of the site, potentially compromising overall user experience.

-To quantify the negative impact of exactInfection I also wrote the function <b>countUpsetUsers</b> in [Graph.java](https://github.com/sudjeev/KA-app/blob/master/src/main/java/Graph.java).
+To quantify the negative impact of exactInfection, I also wrote the function <b>countUpsetUsers</b> in [Graph.java](https://github.com/sudjeev/KA-app/blob/master/src/main/java/Graph.java).
 This basically shows how many users are at risk of a bad site experience by counting the number of edges between users on different versions of the website.

 While I am somewhat satisfied with the information this tool provides I do believe the one major issue with my implementation is <i>runtime</i>.